Step by Step Guide to Completing a Thesis/Capstone Project

 - The student and the thesis/capstone project committee chair will work together to recruit the other members to be included on the committee.

-- Once the committee has been established and the general research topic determined, the Phase I: Implementation Form must be completed and submitted to the Office of Graduate Studies (one form per student if a group project).
+- Once the committee has been established and the general research topic determined, the Graduate Thesis/ Capstone Project Implementation Form must be completed and submitted to the Office of Graduate Studies (one form per student if a group project).

-Step 2.Once the committee has been formed and the Office of Graduate Studies has received the Phase I: Committee Application Form, the student typically writes a thesis/capstone project proposal or concept paper.
+Step 2.Once the committee has been formed and the Office of Graduate Studies has received the Implementation Form, the student typically writes a thesis/capstone project proposal or concept paper.
 The proposal may be as short as a few paragraphs or many pages.
 If the research involves human subjects, the student may need to obtain approval from the Institution Review Board (IRB), which is done at this step.

 - The proposal typically addresses the issue, problem or question being investigated (what is the problem, why is it important, what is the gap in existing literature); provides a description of the research methodology (what are you going to do and how); and includes a preliminary bibliography or literature review.